LGBTQ

 My Normal Oxfordshire has made a documentary about being LGBT in Oxfordshire:

-Take Action: You can read all sorts of magazines, including LGBTQ titles like Gay Times and Diva, through Oxfordshire Library Services on your phone, computer, or tablet through an easy-to-use online app.
-You need to have an Oxfordshire library card.
+Take Action: You can read all sorts of magazines, including LGBTQ titles like Gay Times and Diva, through Oxfordshire Library Services.
+You need to be an Oxfordshire library member.

 Take Action: If someone in your class or group says bad things about LGBTQ+ people, you can help everyone if you challenge them.
 Here are some good challenges: